rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

-At first I only solved kata in Python to learn how to code, next I studied C and translated kata into that language, then I studied some additional languages, and then eventually I created several original kata.
-As I earned more honor, I evolved from user to contributor to moderator; in providing maintenance to kata, ranking beta submissions, and guiding new users.
+At first I only solved kata in Python to just learn how to code.
+Later I took on C and started translating kata into that language, then I added on additional languages, and eventually I created several original kata.
+While I was earning additional honor and advancing through the ranks, I unexpectedly evolved from user to contributor into an ad hoc site moderator.

 ### 1. Coder